 Red Tree Vole

-The red tree vole spends most of their lifetime just on one tree, with the next generations living in parts of the same tree.
+The red tree vole spends most of their life on one tree, with the next generations living in parts of the same tree.

 The red tree vole feeds exclusively on the needles of conifers.
 To eat the conifers’ seeds, they need to remove the resin ducts of the needle which they use for nest lining.
-Their position might be detected by the amount of discarded shells.
+The amount of discarded shells might give away their position to predators.

 The population of the red tree vole is decreasing due to logging and wood harvesting.